embercsi/ember-csi/README.md

 ## Debugging

-The first tool for debugging is the log that displays detailed information on the driver code used by *cinderlib-CSI*.
-We can enable INFO or DEBUG logs using the `X_CSI_CINDERLIB_CONFIG` environmental variable.
+The first tool for debugging is the log that displays detailed information on the driver code used by *ember-CSI*.
+We can enable INFO or DEBUG logs using the `X_CSI_EMBER_CONFIG` environmental variable.

 To enable logs, defaulting to INFO level, we must set the `disable_logs` key to `false`.
 If we want them at DEBUG levels, we also need to set `debug` to `true`.

 For baremetal, enablig DEBUG log levels can be done like this:

 ```
-    export X_CSI_CINDERLIB_CONFIG={"project_id":"com.redhat.cinderlib-csi","user_id":"com.redhat.cinderlib-csi","root_helper":"sudo","disable_logs":false,"debug":true}
+    export X_CSI_EMBER_CONFIG={"project_id":"io.ember-csi","user_id":"io.ember-csi","root_helper":"sudo","disable_logs":false,"debug":true}

 ```